 The IASB issued amendments to IFRS 16 in May 2020, providing relief for lessees in accounting for rent concessions granted as a direct consequence of the COVID-19 pandemic.
-This is applicable for periods beginning on or after 1 June 2020, with early application permitted.
-The Group has early adopted the amendment to the standard and has applied the relief to eligible rent concessions received during 2020.
-The amendments provide the Group, as a lessee, with an exemption from the requirements to determine whether a COVID-19 related rent concession is a lease modification, provided that certain conditions are satisfied.
-Accordingly, the Group recognised rent concessions amounting to AED 51 million within its operating expenses for the year ended 31 December 2021 and AED 133 million for the year ended 31 December 2020.
+This was applicable for periods beginning on or after 1 June 2020, with early application permitted.
+The Group adopted the amendment to the standard early and applied the relief to eligible rent concessions received during 2020.
+The amendments provided the Group, as a lessee, with an exemption from the requirements to determine whether a COVID-19 related rent concession was a lease modification, provided that certain conditions were satisfied.
+This relief was originally limited to rent concessions for which any reduction in lease payments affects payments originally due on or before 30 June 2021 only however, as economic challenges presented by the COVID-19 pandemic persisted, this was extended to apply to rent concessions for which any reduction in lease payments affects only payments originally due on or before 30 June 2022.

+Accordingly, the Group recognised rent concessions amounting to AED 16 million within its operating expenses for the year ended 31 December 2022 and AED 51 million within its operating expenses for the year ended 31 December 2021.
 See Note 6.1 to the 2021 Group Financial Statements.